renlabs-dev/synthia/README.md

    curl -4 https://ipinfo.io/ip
    ```

-- If you are not sure about the `synthia netuid` number:
+- Currently `<synthia netuid>` is 3.
+If you want to check for yourself, you can run:

    ```sh
    comx subnet list
    ```

-   Look for the name `synthia` and copy the netuid number.
+   And look for the name `synthia`

 ## Running A Validator